bbeckley-hub/staphscope-typing-tool/README.md

 ---

-## 🎉 **What’s New in v1.2.3** (June 2026)
+## 🎉 **What’s New in v1.3.0** (July 2026)

-- **🚀 HPC‑friendly temporary directories** – Every module now runs inside a fresh `/tmp` directory that is **automatically deleted** after completion.
-No more cross‑run contamination, permission errors, or leftover files.
-Docker and Singularity just work (no `--writable-tmpfs` hack needed).
+- **🧬 Agr Typing Module** – Full integration of **AgrV** (Raghuram et al., 2022) for accessory gene regulator (agr) typing.
+Now you can determine agr types I‑IV, with all combinations: agr‑MLST, agr‑spa, agr‑SCCmec, and **four‑way typing (ST‑spa‑SCCmec‑agr)**.
+The Ultimate Reporter includes a dedicated agr tab with distribution, sample lists, and all combinations.

+- **📊 Sample‑Centric Reporter (NEW!)** – A completely new interactive HTML report that shows **each genome** as an interactive box with all its genes.
+Perfect for drill‑down analysis: filter by sample name or database, view per‑sample gene lists for AMR, Virulence, BACMET, Plasmids, and Mutations.
+This is the **opposite** of the gene‑centric report – now you have both!

-- **🔁 Dynamic grouping by typing** – In the Ultimate Reporter, click buttons to reorganise genome lists by MLST, spa, SCCmec, or any combination (e.g., ST‑spa‑SCCmec).
-Instantly see which clones carry specific genes or mutations – a **game changer for outbreak detection**.
+- **🔁 Full Dynamic Grouping by All Typing Schemes** – The grouping feature (introduced in v1.2.3) now supports **agr** and **all combinations**: MLST, spa, SCCmec, agr, ST‑spa, ST‑SCCmec, spa‑SCCmec, ST‑agr, spa‑agr, SCCmec‑agr, ST‑spa‑agr, ST‑SCCmec‑agr, spa‑SCCmec‑agr, **Triple (ST‑spa‑SCCmec)**, and **Four‑way (ST‑spa‑SCCmec‑agr)**.
+Instantly see which clones carry specific genes or mutations.

-- **🧬 Mutation tab** – All AMRfinderPlus point mutations are now integrated into the Ultimate Reporter as a dedicated, gene‑centric table with full grouping support.
-Filter buttons for linezolid‑, quinolone‑, and rifampin‑related mutations.
-- **⚙️ AMR fine‑tuning flags** – New options: `--amr-min-identity`, `--amr-min-coverage`, `--skip-amr-mutations`, `--amr-force-update`.
-Finally control those hit thresholds.
+- **🚀 HPC‑friendly Orchestrator v1.3.0** – Every module now runs in an isolated `/tmp` directory with **automatic cleanup**.
+Signal handlers for Ctrl+C clean up all temp dirs gracefully.
+Proper file copying for the sample‑centric module ensures it gets `mutation_summary.tsv`, `staphscope_comprehensive_report.html`, `.json`, `.tsv`, and all required TSVs.

+- **📚 Expanded Documentation & Attribution** – Complete wiki with 10+ pages: Home, Installation, Quick Start, Module Descriptions, Agr Typing Guide, Grouping Feature, Understanding the Reports, AI Integration, Citation & Acknowledgments, Troubleshooting, Contributing, and Docker Guide.
+All tools and databases are now properly credited.

 ---